Caleb-o/esolang/notes.md

 ```

-## Unique Literals
-At the moment, literals are not unique when they are stored.
-ID literals are unique to save on space, we need to make the literals do the same.
-If we have 100 1's, there will currently be 100 copies of the number 1 stored, which is not very efficient.

-## Bit Operations
-Allow for bit operations
-- left shift <<
-- right shift >>
-- and &&
-- or ||

 ## Circular dependencies:
 If we were to allow Circular dependencies, we would have to do a final step after
 the last parse.
 Here would would have to patch all proc_calls, since the symbol may